Monitoring Docker, OpenShift, Kubernetes - Version 5.24

 Other significant changes

-- Included a new alert for Kubernetes and OpenShift based on the Nodes conditions: "Cluster Warning: Node Condition".
+- Included a new alert for Kubernetes and OpenShift based on Node conditions: “Cluster Warning: Node Condition”.

-- Added ability to hide process command line arguments (with annotations or globally).
+- Added the ability to hide process command line arguments (with annotations or globally).

-- Improved support for Rancher configuration, in case if volumeRootDir or container logs point to a symlink, Collectord will resolve the symlink correctly.
+- Improved support for Rancher configuration; in cases where volumeRootDir or container logs point to a symlink, Collectord will resolve the symlink correctly.

-- Various bug fixes and improvements you can find in the release notes.
+- Various bug fixes and improvements can be found in the release notes.

 Links